nezaboodka/reactronic/README.md

 and `email` fields.
 It is executed automatically in response to changes of these fields made by `saveContact` function.

-Here is an example of cached value computed on-demand:
+Here is an example of cached value (re-)computed on-demand:

 ``` typescript
 class Demo extends ObservableObject {